siddhantmodi97/PS5_Stock_Checker/README.md

 # Setup
 -------------------------------------------------------------------------
 - You will need to set up the path for **Chrome Driver** for selenium.
-- The links used in the code includes my local store the links will beed to be updated according to the users location.
+- The links used in the code includes my local store so they will need to be updated according to the users location.
 - There is no other setup needed.
 - File named tpbb checks best buy and target together.